menteenetwork/Mentee/README.md

 At the current stage, we started building the front end in react (consultable here https://menteenetwork.commoneffort.now.sh/#/ or here https://www.youtube.com/watch?v=CvB9wc7p_bA&feature=youtu.be).

 We have also Scatter implementation that needs to get updated and connected to the user profile.
-Mentee is built on the https://github.com/EveripediaNetwork code base and it uses https://github.com/qTox/qTox for communication, files transfer, groups, and screen sharing.
+Mentee is planned to be built on the https://github.com/EveripediaNetwork code base and it will use https://github.com/qTox/qTox for communication, files transfer, groups, and screen sharing.

 ## Educational courses
-Use https://github.com/EveripediaNetwork/backend-api to build Generate edu, Edit edu, Generate task.
-Everipedia's article module need to be transformed into modules for educational courses, quizzes and tasks.
+Use https://github.com/EveripediaNetwork/backend-api to build Generate edu, Edit edu, Generate task (see above).
+Everipedia's article module need to be transformed into module for educational courses, quizzes and tasks.

 ## User profile
 Use https://github.com/EveripediaNetwork/backend-api to build user profile.
 It requires Scatter connection.